telerik/winforms-docs/virtualgrid/filtering/setting-filters-programmatically.md

 ---

 # Setting Filters Programmatically
-__RadVirtualGrid__  includes __FilterDescriptors__ property which stores filter descriptors used for filtering operation.
+__RadVirtualGrid:__  Includes __FilterDescriptors__ property which stores filter descriptors used for filtering operation.
 The most important classes are:

-* __FilterDescriptor__ - implements filtering property (field) name, filtering operator and value.
+* __FilterDescriptor:__ Implements filtering property (field) name, filtering operator and value.
 Used to define simple filtering expressions like Country = "Germany".

-* __CompositeFilterDescriptor__ - a collection of multiple filter descriptors with logical operator.
+* __CompositeFilterDescriptor:__ A collection of multiple filter descriptors with logical operator.
 Used to define complex filtering expressions like (Country = "Germany" AND (City = "Berlin" OR City = "Aachen")) .

 >caution Before proceeding with this article, please refer to the [Filtering Overview]({%slug winforms/virtualgrid/filtering/filtering%}) help article which demonstrates how to achieve the filtering functionality in __RadVirtualGrid__.